 PAC support is based on a variety of factors, including, but certainly not limited to: candidates’ support of our legislative issues, key committee assignments, bill sponsorship and co-sponsorship, and sustained constituent relationships.

-The PAC is governed by a set of bylaws and supervised by a diverse PAC Steering Committee comprised of representatives of the International Ice Cream Association (IICA), Milk Industry Foundation (MIF) and National Cheese Institute (NCI).
-PAC support is determined by IDFA’s government relations team and approved by Members of the PAC Steering Committee.
+The PAC is governed by a set of bylaws and supervised by a diverse PAC Steering Committee and reports directly to the IDFA Executive Council.
+PAC support is determined by IDFA’s Legislative Affairs team and approved by members of the PAC Steering Committee.

 Every dollar – 100% - of your PAC contribution goes to support federal candidates for office.
 Nominal costs of operating and administering the PAC are paid separately by IDFA.